-Work is now well underway on the Market Harborough Line Speed Improvement programme.
+Work is progressing well on the Market Harborough Line Speed Improvement Programme

 This enhancement project is part of the wider Midland Main Line Upgrade – the largest programme of work on the line since it was completed in 1870.
 This investment represents the largest modernisation of the railways since Victorian times and will enable better, more comfortable and efficient journeys from 2020, with more seats and less crowding, supporting the growth of the regional economies, connecting people to more job, education and leisure opportunities.

 We are pleased to announce that the road was fully opened on Wednesday 12th June.